Data Center Terms

 Scale-out network-attached storage (NAS) addresses the explosive growth of structured and unstructured data, and performance demands of today’s workloads.
 A scale-out storage architecture takes advantage of the superior price and performance of clustered components, facilitates nondisruptive operations, and employs policy-based management for improved efficiency and agility.

 SCSI (Small Computer System Interface)

 A set of standards allowing computers to communicate with attached devices, such as storage devices (disk drives, tape libraries etc) and printers.
-SCSI also refers to a parallel interconnect technology which implements the SCSI protocol.
+SCSI also refers to a parallel interconnect technology that implements the SCSI protocol.

 The amount of data a server is able to store.
 It is usually measured in Megabytes (MB), Gigabytes (GB) Terabytes (TB).

 A term coined by Microsoft.
-A “Shadow Copy” is a point–in–time copy of the original data, and is often possible when the data is in use.
+A “Shadow Copy” is a point–in–time copy of the original data and is often possible when the data is in use.

 A storage processor (SP) is an intelligent RAID controller (and in some cases, a dedicated computer) that is enclosed within a storage device.
 They control the allocation and administration of the disks within.

 In synchronous replication, each time data is written to the primary disk, the secondary (remote) disk must complete writing the copy before the primary can begin writing the next piece of data.